Rush Medical College: Curriculum

-The curriculum at Rush Medical College is academically challenging, rigorous and integrates all basic science and clinical components.
-In 2010, the Rush Medical College curriculum underwent an extensive transformation as it implemented a system-based curriculum.
-Each organ system is organized into an individual block that integrates material from anatomy, biochemistry, histology, physiology, microbiology, pathophysiology, immunology, and pharmacology.
+In 2010, the Rush Medical College curriculum implemented a system-based curriculum.
+Each organ system is organized into individual blocks that integrates material from anatomy, biochemistry, histology, physiology, microbiology, pathophysiology, immunology, and pharmacology.
 Preclinical years are graded as Pass/Fail, and clinical years are graded as Honors, High Pass, Pass, Fail.
 There are currently no external or internal rankings for preclinical students.

 Concurrently, students in the first two years are enrolled in the EXPLORE Program.
 This program introduces students to various aspects of medicine and provides hands-on physical examination training.
 Students obtain clinical experience starting in the first weeks of school as they are required to work alongside a mentoring physician in any field of choice.
 An evidence-based medicine (EBM) course is included during the first and second year.
 A USMLE Step 1 passing score is required for promotion into the clinical years.
 USMLE Step 2 CK and CS must be taken by November 1 of the fourth year, and passing both is required for graduation.